 Develop A Bedtime Routine

-Adhering to a schedule is crucial in establishing good sleep patterns.
-There should be a traditional ceremony or bedtime ritual that is performed every night at the same time, so the child mentally prepares for what is about to happen and can put them in the right mindset.
+Adhering to a schedule is crucial in establishing good sleep patterns and a bedtime routine.
+There should be a traditional routine or bedtime ritual that is performed every night at the same time, so the child mentally prepares for what is about to happen and can put them in the right mindset.

-Some nightly rituals that are known to work are:
+Some nightly rituals that are known to work for sensory processing disorder and sleep are:

 - Read a story